knurling-rs/defmt/book/src/macros.md

 > Logging is done using the `error!`, `warn!`, `info!`, `debug!` and `trace!` macros.

 Each macro logs at the logging level indicated by its name.
-The syntax of these macros is roughly the same as the `println`-macro.
+The syntax of these macros is roughly the same as the `println!`-macro.

 ``` rust
 # extern crate defmt;